Basic-Data-Infrastructure/developer-portal/index.md

 The Service Provider exposes an API that is accessible to authenticated and authorized clients.
 Only the authentication and authorization are standardized - BDI does not mandate any standards for the API itself.
 Some standards are recommended (Open Trip Model), but the API may provide any kind of data in any format, whether that's JSON, XML, CSV or a custom binary format.

-##### Service Consumer
+##### Data Consumer

-The Service Consumer is able to request authentication and authorization via the BDI services, and must then call the API of the Service Provider.
-Since no mandatory standards for data exchange exist, it is the responsibility of the Service Consumer to know how to interact with the Service Provider and to parse its data format.
+The Data Consumer is able to request authentication and authorization via the BDI services, and must then call the API of the Service Provider.
+Since no mandatory standards for data exchange exist, it is the responsibility of the Data Consumer to know how to interact with the Service Provider and to parse its data format.

 ##### Association Register